· Order in Council / Judicial Compensation Commission Regulation · in-force

 What changed

-- Mandates the Commission to conduct an inquiry and make recommendations on compensation for judges and applications judges for the period of April 1, 2025, to March 31, 2029.
+- Mandates each commission to conduct an inquiry and recommend compensation for their respective judicial officers for April 1, 2025, to March 31, 2029.

-- Outlines the inquiry procedure, including who may make submissions, rules for evidence, and the requirement for recommendations to be based solely on accepted evidence.
+- Outlines inquiry procedures for both commissions, including who may make submissions, rules for evidence, and the requirement for recommendations to be based solely on accepted evidence.

-- Specifies criteria the Commission must consider for recommendations, including constitutional law, judicial independence, economic conditions, cost of living, government financial position, and compensation in other jurisdictions.
+- Specifies criteria for the Judicial Commission's recommendations, including constitutional law, judicial independence, economic conditions, cost of living, government financial position, and compensation in other jurisdictions.

 Why it matters

-- Establishes a formal, independent mechanism for determining judicial compensation, intended to uphold judicial independence as a constitutional principle.
+- Establishes a formal, independent mechanism for determining compensation for judges, applications judges, and justices of the peace, upholding judicial independence as a constitutional principle.

 - Defines the parameters and considerations for judicial compensation decisions, providing transparency and a structured process for stakeholders.

-- Influences the ability to attract and retain qualified individuals to judicial roles by setting the framework for their remuneration and benefits.
+- Influences the ability to attract and retain qualified individuals to judicial roles by establishing a framework for their remuneration and benefits.

 - Limits the discretion of the government in setting judicial compensation by requiring a structured process and specific criteria for recommendations.

-- Provides a defined process for the Alberta Provincial Justices' Association and the Minister to participate in compensation discussions.
+- Provides a defined process for the Alberta Provincial Justices' Association, the Alberta Justices of the Peace Society, and the Minister to participate in compensation discussions.

 Rights affected